A Day in the Life of a Telecommuting Nurse Practitioner

 Store and Forward (Asynchronous)

 Asynchronous telehealth systems are those where pre-documented information is forwarded to a practitioner.
-Using the medical information available (e.g., digital images, documents, pre-recorded videos, etc.), the practitioner then makes a suggestion, diagnosis, or treatment plan.
+The practitioner then makes a suggestion, diagnosis, or treatment plan using the medical information (e.g., digital images, documents, pre-recorded videos, etc).

 Remote Patient Monitoring (RPM)

 In RPM, technology is being used to gather data about a patient in one physical space.
 The data is then sent to a practitioner who is analyzing it in another physical space.
-NPs working with RPM systems must have the capacity to understand, analyze, and help a patient to act upon the data.
+NPs working with RPM systems must be able to understand, analyze, and help a patient act upon the data.

 NPs may also need to train patients or patient caretakers to correctly utilize and/or how to troubleshoot digital medical technologies.
-NPs must understand the rates at which this data needs to be tracked, and have to learn when patients should be transferred from the home or care center into higher-level care.
+NPs must understand the rates at which this data needs to be tracked and learn when patients should be transferred from the home or care center into higher-level care.